pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 - Key Terms - technical and/or commercial associated with the PIP
 - Implementation Plan - steps envisioned to implement the PIP, including resources needed for each step and timelines.
 The implementation plan may include binding on-chain actions that will automatically execute when the PIP passes.

+A council member uses the Operations Wallet to submit the proposed PIP on-chain.

 2. **DAO Voting on formal PIP (7 days)**

 The Pyth DAO is able to vote directly on-chain on the completed PIP during 7 days.
 The PIP passes if the following condition is met: